-One more year I start my official season "on the doorstep", as it were.
-And it seems that this test will officially become my season openerIt already was. last yearThe fact that it is held a few metres away is, of course, one of the main points for doing so.
+One more year I start my official season "at the door of my house", as they say.
+And it seems that this race is going to become my official season "at home", as they say. season openerIt already was. last yearThe fact that it is held a few metres away is, of course, one of the main points for doing so.

 It's precisely that proximity that has allowed you to be the first this year.
 Yes, I've won something.
 I was the first to arrive to pick up the bib.
 You have to win something, don't you?